caiostringari/mlww3cl/README.md

 ### 3.4 Spatial Predictions

 As long as the variables used for training are available, our machine learning models can be applied to WW3 data spatially.
-We caution against this usage because the present models do not take latitude / longitude into consideration.
+We caution against this usage because the present models do not take `latitude` and `longitude` coordinates into consideration.

-Using the parametric MLP model (`MLP_par`), an example of applying it to the whole ww3 mesh and calculate the difference between the perditions and "raw" WW3 data would be:
+Using MLP<sub>PAR</sub> simplicity, an example of applying it to the whole ww3 mesh and calculating the difference between the predictions and "raw" WW3 data would be:

 ```bash
 predict_spatial.py --best_epoch "spatial_prediction/best_epoch_mlp_par.h5" --dataset "spatial_prediction/ww3_50_epochs.nc" --hs_scaler "spatial_prediction/hs_scaler.pkl" --tp_scaler "spatial_prediction/tp_scaler.pkl" --output "spatial_prediction/spatial_dif.pkl"